XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.15.3 Return

-- result (ndarray) - A 4-dimension numpy array indicating the result table with indivisual id, location (latitude and longitude) and the recency rank for each location of the individuals. (sorted in ascending order )
+- result (ndarray) - A 4-dimension numpy array indicating the result table with individual id, location (latitude and longitude) and the recency rank for each location of the individuals. (sorted in ascending order )

 #### 2.1.16 uncorrelated entropy

 ##### 2.1.16.1 Description

-Compute the temporal-uncorrelated entropy of a set of individuals in a TrajDataFrame.
+Compute the temporal-uncorrelated entropy of a set of individuals.
 The temporal-uncorrelated entropy of an individual `u` is defined as
 $$
 E_{unc}(u) = - \sum_{j=1}^{N_u} p_u(j) log_2 p_u(j)
 $$